 For those of you who are new to trading/investing, we wanted to put together a short primer with some important information.
 It may also be a helpful refresher to the experienced trader as well.

 There are numerous Brokerage Firms where you can open an account and do your trading.
 We’ve tried numerous ones and picking the right one is mostly a personal choice.
 For the type of trading we do, we don’t need a super-fast feed to the exchanges as the day-trader needs.
 But if you plan to purchase newly released Preferred Stocks off of the OTC market, you do need a Firm that allows that.
 Therefore, for most people, the large firms will work best.
 There are many reviews on the web where you can find current pricing and other important information to help you make your own decision.
 We have accounts at Chase, Schwab, Fidelity, Robinhood, and TD Ameritrade.
 Our main platform is TD Ameritrade in which we use their PC application called Thinkorswim.
 It is a very robust application and is overkill for our trading strategy but we’ve been using it for years and it works.
-If you would like a referral to TD Ameritrade which will come with some free trades, just let us know.

 There are a few important items to know when entering trades.

 First is the Bid/Ask spread.
 You will notice two numbers on the trading platform.
 A Bid and an Ask.
 The Bid is the highest amount anyone is currently offering to Buy shares of the investment.
 Therefore, one can easily Sell their shares at this price.
 The Ask is the lowest amount anyone is currently offering to sell their shares.
 Therefore, one can easily Buy shares at this price.
 The distance between these two prices is called the Bid/Ask spread.
 In extremely liquid investments, the spread may only be a few pennies but for Preferred Stocks, this can be 25 cents, 50 cents, or even more.
-Since no one like to overpay for purchases or sell for less than an ideal price, typically one does not like the current bid or ask prices Therefore, it would be beneficial to get filled between these two prices.
+Since no one likes to overpay for purchases or sell for less than an ideal price, typically one does not like the current bid or ask prices Therefore, it would be beneficial to get filled between these two prices.
 That requires entering an order price somewhere near the middle using a Limit Order.

 There are 2 basic type of orders; Limit and Market.
 One should almost never enter a Market Order as this tells the broker to fill your order at whatever the market allows.
 This can easily mean the price could not be what you were expecting.
 The best practice is to always enter a Limit Order.
 This allows you to set the price and you must be filled at that price or better (higher on a sell or lower on a buy).
 Even if you are willing to enter your order at the current Bid or Ask, always use a Limit Order as you never know what orders will come at a split second before your order and the Bid or Ask can change in an instant.